-Across our communities we know what the Hawkesbury has to offer.
-We want to celebrate this not only with locals, but with new residents and visitors.
+Across our communities we know what the Hawkesbury has to offer and we want to celebrate this not only with locals but with new residents and visitors.

-We have been working hard to improve the way we promote the Hawkesbury to visitors who come out to see and explore a destination that is only an hour from Sydney.
+We have been working hard to evolve the way we promote the Hawkesbury to visitors who come out to see and explore a destination that is only an hour from Sydney.